 Alvin Community College is committed to providing a safe, healthy, and satisfying environment for its students, faculty, staff and guests.
 Drug and alcohol use, misuse, and abuse are complex behaviors with many negative outcomes at both cultural and individual levels.
-This substance policy stands in effect to minimize the potentially harmful outcomes related to student learning at Alvin Community
+This substance policy stands in effect to minimize the potentially harmful outcomes related to student learning at Alvin Community College.

 College policy prohibits the unlawful possession, use or distribution of tobacco, alcohol, and illegal and prescription drugs.
-See Drug & Alcohol Prevention Program (Drug-Free Schools & Communities Act) at http://www.alvincollege.edu/Students/CurrentStudents.
+See Drug & Alcohol Prevention Program (Drug-Free Schools & Communities Act) in The POD/Campus Services/Student Support Services/ Documents.